“We can spend the rest of our lives makking lo-ove!”

-Directed by Charles M. Jones; Story by Michael Maltese; Animation by Ken Harris, Ben Washam, and Lloyd Vaughan; Layouts by Maurice Noble; Backgrounds by Philp DeGuard; Voice Characterization by Mel Blanc; Musical Direction by Carl W. Stalling; Orchestrations by Milt Franklyn.
-A Merrie Melody released on July 11, 1953.
+Directed by Charles M. Jones; Story by Michael Maltese; Animation by Ken Harris, Ben Washam, Abe Levitow, Richard Thompson, and Lloyd Vaughan; Layouts by Maurice Noble; Backgrounds by Philip DeGuard; Voice Characterization Mel Blanc; Musical Direction by Carl W. Stalling.
+A Looney Tune released on March 20, 1954.

 Pepe is in a good mood today, for we are here to interview him about the love of his life.
 (Well, I am anyway.
 You’re kinda useless.
 Feel free to watch.)
 Pepe is also quite the gracious host.
 Offering me a glass of champagne, and calling me “Golden Girl.”
 (Would that I could be that attractive.)
 Now that we are all quite comfortable, he begins his tale.

 It began a while ago.
 Pepe was living in what I assume to be Algeria.
 Even better, living right next to his namesake, Pepe Le Moko.
 His main goal is to find his soulmate, but he’ll settle for any attractive female.
 And wouldn’t you know it?
 An American tourist has just arrived, and like most tourists, brought her pet cat along for the trip.
 Said cat is Penelope, yes, but it’s not just me calling her that today!
 It really is her name!
 She doesn’t have to join the club of Jones’ characters who were given names years later!

 I hate it when my idols want to kill me.